SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 The *path* can include subscripts using brackets, as long as the subscript's parameter type conforms to the ``Hashable`` protocol.
-For example, the following code uses a subscript in a key path to access the second element of an array:
+This example uses a subscript in a key path to access the second element of an array:

 ..
 XXX complex stuff works here just like it does with regular subscripts --